Editor’s note: Updated July 2025

 Since 2020, the California Consumer Privacy Act (CCPA) has applied to companies doing business in California if they meet certain criteria, including:

-While CCPA is “just” a state law, California is poised to become the world’s fourth-largest economy; California regulations have resounding implications far beyond the state’s borders.
+While CCPA is “just” a state law, California is now the world’s fourth-largest economy; California regulations have resounding implications far beyond the state’s borders.
 Penalties for non-compliance can include fines of up to $7,500 per violation, not to mention potential lawsuits and reputational damage.

 Like GDPR, CCPA gives California residents the right to know what personal information companies collect, and to request deletion of their personal data.
 CCPA also requires companies to disclose whether they’ve sold or shared personal information with third parties.
 Consumers have the right to easily opt out of companies selling their personal data.
 Finally, CCPA prohibits companies from discriminating against consumers who exercise these privacy rights.
 Consumers must have access to the same products and services regardless of opt-in/opt-out status.